Soda gembira

 Soda gembira (lit. 'happy soda') is an Indonesian drink.
-It is made up of carbonated water, condensed milk, syrup and ice.
+It is made up of cocopandan syrup, condensed milk, seltzer and ice.
+A related drink, Soda Susu, uses carbonated water instead of strawberry-flavored Fanta.

 Soda gembira is a popular beverage in Indonesia.
-It is usually served during iftar in Ramadan, and at wedding receptions, alongside foods including bakso, nasi goreng, rendang, and soto.
+It is usually served during iftar in Ramadan and at wedding receptions, alongside foods including bakso, nasi goreng, rendang, and soto.